dkt64/csdb-downloader/README.md

 * C64 1K Intro
 * C64 Fake Demo

 You can adjust the list for your own interests f.e.
-"C64 Crack" or "Tool"
+"C64 Crack", "C64 Tool" or maybe "Other Platform C64 Tool"...

 **Notes**
 * date parameter is only for comparing the dates, program will not start downloading from provided date, id number is the primary selector